ideas-lab-nus/vizpro/docs/README.md

  - This is useful when there are scripts in your local machine written in other languages like `python`.
  - A server is required to achieve this, so projects which already have a server/backend can use that, while other projects will need to incorporate one.
- - `express` is relatively easy to set up for a server and we will use the `child_process` node module to spawn new processes to run the external scripts ;
+ - `express` is relatively easy to set up for a server and we will use the `child_process` node module to spawn new processes to run the external scripts.

 ```
 npm install --save express